unicode-org/message-format-wg/spec/registry.md

 This section describes the functions for which each implementation MUST provide a _function handler_ to be conformant with this specification.

-Implementations MAY implement additional _functions_ or additional _options_.
+Implementations MAY implement additional _functions_, additional _options_, and additional _option_ values.
-In particular, implementations are encouraged to provide feedback on proposed _options_ and their values.

 > [!NOTE]
 > The [Stability Policy](/spec#stability-policy) allows for updates to